mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 ### NORMALIZED PACE CHART
 ![Pace Chart](/assets/jpg/pacechart-20201118.jpeg)

+The bike was an easy effort tonight but I really noticed this afternoon's workout.
+The quads are feeling cooked.
+Time for bed.
 <!---->
 ## THURSDAY NOV 19
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**